SpectraL519/cpp-gl/docs/graph.md

   - *Requires*: non-default `edge_properties_type`

 - **`graph.add_edge(first, second)`**:
-  - Adds a new edge between the specified vertices and returns a reference to the newly added edge.
+  - *Description*: Adds a new edge between the specified vertices and returns a reference to the newly added edge.
   - *Parameters*:
     - `first: const vertex_type&` – the first vertex.
     - `second: const vertex_type&` – the second vertex.
   - *Return type*: `const edge_type&`

 - **`graph.add_edge(first, second, properties)`**:
-  - Adds a new edge between the specified vertices and returns a reference to the newly added edge.
+  - *Description*: Adds a new edge between the specified vertices and returns a reference to the newly added edge.
 This overload is available when the edge properties type is not the default.
   - *Parameters*:
     - `first: const vertex_type&` – the first vertex.
     - `second: const vertex_type&` – the second vertex.